naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the physicist put his bed in the middle of the room?
-Because he wanted to sleep with the lights on.
+Why did the IT technician become a detective?
+He wanted to solve the case of the missing files!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)